suchanek/proteusPy/paper/paper.md

 **proteusPy** is a python-based package capable of visualization and analysis of over 120,000 Disulfide bonds contained in the RCSB structural database.
 This work provides a strong foundation to not only analyze these important structural elements but also provides flexible tools for modeling proteins from dihedral angle input.

-# Appendix

-## Database Creation Workflow

-The following steps were performed to create the RCSB disulfide database:

-1. Identify disulfide containing proteins in the [RCSB](https://www.rcsb.org): I generated a query using the web-based query tool for all proteins containing one or more disulfide bond.
-The resulting file consisted of 35,819 IDs.
-The file containing these is: [ss_ids.txt](https://github.com/suchanek/proteusPy/blob/master/data/ss_ids.txt).
-2. Download the structure files to disk.
-This resulted in the program [DisulfideDownloader.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideDownloader.py).
-The download took approximately twelve hours.
-3. Extract the disulfides from the downloaded structures and build the **DisulfideLoader** object.
-The program [DisulfideExtractor.py](https://github.com/suchanek/proteusPy/blob/master/programs/DisulfideExtractor.py) was created and used to do this against the individual structure files.
-This seemingly simple task was complicated by several factors including:

-   1. The PDB file parser contained in Bio.PDB described in [@Hamelyrck_2003] lacked the ability to parse the **SSBOND** records in PDB files.
-As a result I forked the Biopython repository and updated the **parse_pdb_header.py** file.
-My fork is available at: [https://github.com/suchanek/biopython]("https://github.com/suchanek/biopython")
-   2. Duplicate disulfides contained within a multi-chain protein file.
-   3. Physically impossible disulfides, where the $C_\alpha - C_\alpha$ distance is > 8 $\AA$ .
-   4. Structures with disordered CYS atoms.

-The disulfide extraction process is time consuming, and is only needed if the underlying **Disulfide** class is changed.

-I ultimately elected to only use a single example of a given disulfide from a multi-chain entry, and removed any disulfides with a $C_\alpha - C_\alpha$ distance > 8 $\AA$.
-This resulted in the current database consisting of 35,808 structures and 120,494 disulfide bonds.
-While there are many structure visualization and analysis packages available (PyMol, Chimera, RCSB) this is the only centralized, locally available Disulfide database available.

-## The Future

-- I am writing up the first analysis paper which will provide an overall survey of the RCSB disulfide database in terms of structural statistics.
-This represents the outcome from my initial desire for building the system in the first place.
-- I am exploring disulfide structural classes using the sextant class approach as time permits.
-This offers much higher class resolution than the binary approach and reveals subgroups within the binary structural classes.
-I'd also like to explore the catalytic and allosteric classes within the subgroups to look for common structural features at a higher level.

-- I am working to deploy a Disulfide Database browser for further exploration and analysis.
-There are several iterations of the viewer in the **programs** directory.
-The issue is I am unable to refresh a **panel** **pyvista.plotter** object correctly into a single pane.

-## Miscellaneous

-### Performance
-- Manipulating and searching through long lists of disulfides can take time.
-I've added progress bars for many of these operations.
-- Rendering many disulfides in **pyvista** can also take time to load and may be slow to display in real time, depending on your hardware.
-I added optimization to reduce cylinder complexity as a function of total cylinders rendered, but it can still be less than perfect.
-The faster your GPU the better!

-### Visualizing Disulfides with pyVista
-PyVista is an excellent 3D visualization framework and I've used it for the Disulfide visualization engine.
-It uses the VTK library on the back end and provides high-level access to 3d rendering.
-The menu strip provided in the Disulfide visualization windows allows the user to turn borders, rulers, bounding boxes on and off and reset the orientations.
-Please try them out!
-There is also a button for *local* vs *server* rendering. *Local* rendering is usually much smoother.
-To manipulate:
-- Click and drag your mouse to rotate
-- Use the mouse wheel to zoom (3 finger zoom on trackpad)

-## Developer's Notes:
-The .pkl files needed to instantiate this class and save it into its final .pkl file are defined in the [proteusPy.data]("https://suchanek.github.io/proteusPy/proteusPy/data.html") class and should not be changed.
-Upon initialization the class will load them and initialize itself.

-*NB:* disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
-This fork is installed automatically.

 ## Contributing/Reporting